 The vast majority of the film turns out to be a mixture of gothic horror influences; Mary Shelley’s Frankenstein and Bram Stoker’s Dracula intertwined with a dose of Lovecraft.
-Indeed, at one point in the movie, as if to labour the point, David even quotes directly from Shelley, although from Percy Shelley rather than Mary.
+Indeed, at one point in the movie, as if to make it obvious, David even quotes directly from Shelley, although from Percy rather than Mary.

 So, it goes without saying that the alien elements in Covenant are much stronger than its prequel.
 The clue after all is in the title.
 By the end of the film we see what looks very close to the creature encountered in the original Alien movie.
-Before that we are shown other earlier manifestations of the beast that we all recognise.
-However, it is here where my biggest problem with the movie lies.
+Before that we are shown earlier manifestations of the beast that we all recognise.
+However, it is here that my biggest issue with the movie lies.
 It is a problem that Ridley Scott himself pointed out when making Prometheus and it’s a problem that has been present in every Alien move since Aliens.
-There are no surprises anymore in regards to the lifecycle of the creature.
-This time, instead of a chestburster, we get a back burster.
+There are no surprises anymore in regards to the life-cycle of the creature.
+This time, instead of a chestburster, we get a backburster.
 When we do eventually get a more classic chestburster scene later in the movie, it becomes farcical for two reasons.
 The first is the ridiculously shortened timescales involved with going from being face-hugged to giving ‘birth’.
 There is no suspense anymore.
-We all know what’s coming and modern pacing in movies means things have to move much quicker than they did back in the late 70s (more’s the pity).
-The second disappointment is what happens immediately after the chestburster.
+We all know what’s coming and modern pacing in movies means things have to move much quicker than they did back in the late 1970s (more’s the pity).
+The second disappointment is what happens immediately afterwards.
 David sits above and watches as Captain Oram dies.
 However, what unfurls from Oram’s chest is effectively a miniature adult alien, complete with arms and legs.
-It then stands up and I honestly thought that for a moment, it was going to produce a top hat and cane (subtle reference there!) and start dancing like the one from the Mel Brook’s movie Spaceballs, where John Hurt parodied his own character’s demise in that late 80s comedy.
+It then stands up and I honestly thought that for a moment, it was going to produce a top hat and cane (subtle reference there!) and start dancing like the one from the Mel Brook’s movie Spaceballs, where John Hurt parodied his own character’s demise in that late 1980s comedy.
 This one scene completely ruined the rest of the movie for me.

 Unfortunately, the story ends up using an often-used doppelganger cliche, where characters switch places and you’re not meant to notice.
 David overpowers Walter, and having miraculously cut his hair so he looks just like his counterpart.
 It’s odd because the lead female character – Daniels – looks like she doesn’t trust Walter soon after they defeat the alien and yet she then trusts him explicitly soon afterwards.
 Just a mistrustful glance or two and her being slightly wary would have kept that suspense alive, but it’s quickly forgotten and then just as suddenly resurrected right at the end with a very poorly crafted scene where she mentions the log cabin conversation she had had with Walter much earlier in the story, and a slight look of puzzlement on David’s face betrays who he is.

-The biggest flaw with the whole David/Walter swap plotpoint is this; why doesn’t Mother realise that this android is not Walter?
+The biggest flaw with the whole David/Walter swap plot point is this; why doesn’t Mother realise that the android is not Walter?
 How does David know so much about the ship and how it operates?
 Surely security isn’t so lapse that Mother can’t tell if it is the same model of android or not?